Study abroad

 VCU’s Global Education Office offers a variety of study abroad programs and funding sources.
 The school also offers a Global Social Work Enrichment Fund that will pay B.S.W. and M.S.W. students $2,000 if they are accepted to either school-sponsored program.

-The School of Social Work has three faculty-led study abroad opportunities, some of which may not be active in a given academic year.
+The School of Social Work has four faculty-led study abroad opportunities – some of which may not be active in a given academic year – in Ghana (summer), India (winter), South Africa (spring) and South Korea (summer).

 International Social Work Collaboratory